its-michaelroy/ResumeGenerator/README.md

 ## <h2 id="project-description">📖 Project Description</h2>
 ### 🎯 **Motivation**
-Creating a polished resume can be time-consuming, especially when formatting it manually in tools like Word, Adobe or Google Docs. `ResumeGenerator` was developed to **automate this process**, providing a **programmatic, repeatable way** to generate a professional resume in PDF format.
+Creating a polished resume can be time-consuming, especially when formatting it manually in tools like Word or Google Docs. `ResumeGenerator` was developed to **automate this process**, providing a **programmatic, repeatable way** to generate a professional resume in PDF format.

 ### 🎯 **Purpose**
 ✅ Generate a **structured** resume with minimal effort
 ✅ Ensure **consistent formatting** across sections
 ✅ Export to **PDF** for easy sharing and printing
 ✅ Allow **customization** through code

 ### 🎯 **Problem Solved**
 Manual resume formatting is prone to errors and inconsistencies.
 `ResumeGenerator` **solves this by**:
 ✔ Centralizing resume content in a single C# file
 ✔ Automating layout with **predefined styles**
 ✔ Producing a **print-ready PDF** instantly

 ### 🎯 **Lessons Learned**
 Building `ResumeGenerator` offered insights into:
 ✔ Working with **PDF generation** in C# using QuestPDF
 ✔ Structuring **complex layouts** programmatically
 ✔ Managing **dependencies** via NuGet
 ✔ Handling **exception management** and file I/O in .NET

 ---